Planning on climbing Mount Kinabalu, one of Southeast Asia's tallest mountains?

 Returning from KK City Centre to the Airport

 Most travellers will end up back in KK for their flight out.
-To return to KK Airport from Kota Kinabalu city centre, simply wait at any of the airport shuttle bus locations – Centre Point, Horizon Hotel or Padang Merdeka.
+To return to KK Airport from Kota Kinabalu city centre by shuttle bus, simply wait at any of the airport shuttle bus locations – Centre Point, Horizon Hotel or Padang Merdeka.

 Tickets can be purchased at counters at Centre Point and Padang Merdeka.
 As for the Horizon Hotel, tickets can be purchased directly from the driver as there is no counter available at that location.
-Ticket prices are the same as from the airport – RM5 for adults and RM3 for children.
+Operating hours and ticket prices are the same as from the airport – 7:30am to 8:15pm, departing every 30-45 minutes, RM5 for adults and RM3 for children.

 Have you taken this journey?
 Do you have any further advice to add?
 If you visit and find that any of these details have changed, we'd love for you to add a comment for the benefit of future travellers.